mathieuhardy/axum-skeleton/docs/development/architecture.md

 easiy and even to use them in other applications.

 That doen't mean that all crates follow the hexagonal architecture.
-For example, the `utils` crate is a simple library and doesn't need a repository or any API.
+For example, the `utils` crate is a simple library and doesn't need a store or any API.

 We can list utility crates: